Algiers: Location

+Considerable land reclamation along the waterfront allowed for developments such as "Marina Mall" in 2012, "Sablettes Promenade" in 2016, El kettani waterfront in 2025 and ongoing projects like the Algiers Medina, New bay of Algiers, Wadis new arrangements.

+The city's downtown sits at an elevation of 2 m (at the Algiers Central Post Office), while it averages 45 m across the city's metropolitan area, and tops at 407 m on the Bouzaréah peak.
+Algiers Province, the administrative area that includes the city's urban and suburban centers covers 1,190 km2 (460 sq mi).

 Climate

 Algiers has a Mediterranean climate (Köppen climate classification Csa).
-Its proximity to the Mediterranean Sea aids in moderating the city's temperatures.
+Its proximity to the Mediterranean aids in moderating the city's temperatures.
 As a result, Algiers usually does not see the extreme temperatures that are experienced in the adjacent interior.
 Algiers on average receives roughly 600 mm of rain per year, the bulk of which is seen between October and April.
 The precipitation is higher than in most of coastal Mediterranean Spain, and similar to most of coastal Mediterranean France, as opposed to the interior North African semi-arid or arid climate.

 Snow is very rare; in 2012, the city received 100 mm of snowfall, its first snowfall in eight years.